 Following the rising water level in a toilet flush, the journey goes on above ground to the sound of a steel drum orchestra.
 These instruments originated in Trinidad and Tobago and were traditionally fabricated from discarded oil barrels.
 Their unique sound is here by Gaillard given an intense alarm-like ringing as a possible echo of the loss of the fossil fuel it once contained.

 About Cyprien Gaillard

 Cyprien Gaillard (b.
 1980 in Paris, France) is based in Berlin and New York.
-He has had solo exhibitions at MoMA PS1, Hammer Museum (US) Kunsthalle Basel (DE), and Tate Modern (UK), among others.
+He has had solo exhibitions at MoMA PS1, Hammer Museum (US) Kunsthalle Basel (CH), and Tate Modern (UK), among others.
 In 2010, he was awarded the prestigious Marchel Duchamp Prize, followed by a major solo show at the Centre Georges Pompidou (FR).
 Two of the works featured at Accelerator are simultaneously shown at the concurrent 58th Venice Biennale.